 Key Points:

-Considering these statistics, it’s crucial for at-risk populations to engage in preventive measures and regular screenings.
+Considering these statistics, at-risk populations must engage in preventive measures and regular screenings.

 Trauma or an unknown cause

-A compression fracture in the spine, occurring without any obvious injury or cause, can be a red flag for cancer that has metastasized to the spinal region.
+A compression fracture in the spine, occurring without any obvious injury or cause, may indicate a cancer that has metastasized to the spinal region.
 If a patient also shows symptoms like elevated calcium levels, unexplained anemia, significant weight loss, or the presence of abnormal proteins in the urine, it’s important to consider the possibility of cancer or multiple myeloma.
 These signs, alongside the fracture, can suggest that the cancer has been present but undiagnosed.

 Metastatic tumors